 The large majority of the interaction terms have the expected positive sign and are statistically significant.
 There are only five pairs that do not satisfy this finding, of which three are not statistically significant while two take up a negative sign.
 For these last two, stricter restrictions on banking activity seem to reinforce the negative effect of unstable capital flows in the case of equity and private debt.
 A plausible explanation for this result could be that the restrictions imposed on banks in entering specific financial activities (in securities, mutual funds, insurance, real estate, etc.) is causing them to reshuffle their portfolio and direct funds toward investments in equity and private debt flows, thereby, causing more volatility in these types of flows.
-But, overall, the main message is that our main findings are largely not conditional on the measure of macro-prudential policy.
+But, overall, the main message is that our main findings are largely not conditional on the measure of macroprudential policy.

 Further robustness tests.
 In this section, we conduct some further robustness tests to confirm the validity of our main findings.
-To start with, we investigate whether there are differences in the effectiveness of macro-prudential policies depending on country characteristics.
+To start with, we investigate whether there are differences in the effectiveness of macroprudential policies depending on country characteristics.
 We run regressions where we separate by income group the volatility of capital flows and their interaction with policies.
 This requires creating dummy variables by income group (high income, middle income, low income) and interacting these dummies with VolF and (MPR×VolF).
-The first column of Table 5 presents the results and shows that, differentiating by level of income, the statistical significance of both the volatility of capital flows and the effectiveness of macro-prudential policies are limited to the group of middle-income countries.19 In none of the other country groups volatile flows.
-This may reflect two factors, also emphasized by Cerutti et al. (2015) in the case of credit and housing markets.
-First, middle-income economies have relied more on macro-prudential policies than advanced economies.
-Second, advanced economies tend to have more developed financial systems which offer various alternative sources of finance and scope for avoidance, making it possibly harder for macro-prudential policies to be effective.
+The first column of Table 5 presents the results and shows that, differentiating by level of income, the statistical significance of both the volatility of capital flows and the effectiveness of macroprudential policies are limited to the group of middle-income countries.
+In none of the other country groups volatile flows retard growth, nor does financial regulation change the impact of volatile flows.
+This may reflect two factors, also emphasized by Cerutti et al. (2016) in the case of credit and housing markets.
+First, middle-income economies have relied more on macroprudential policies than advanced economies.
+Second, advanced economies tend to have more developed financial systems which offer various alternative sources of finance and scope for avoidance, making it possibly harder for macroprudential policies to be effective, a notion coined as macroprudential policy leakage.